neuppl/CS7470-Fall23/reading_list.md

 # Annotated reading list

 This page contains a collection of interesting probabilistic programming papers organized by topic that are relevant to the course.
 This bibliography is not meant to be exhaustive of all useful papers; it is meant to contain a good starting point for each of the major topic areas.
 These papers are a mix of classic papers and papers that I want to read.
 Feel free to peruse these papers for project ideas.
 These papers are sorted chronologically within each category.

+Another excellent resource is the following textbook:

+{% reference barthe2020foundations %}

 1. TOC
 {:toc}